deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 > </details>

-> Table 1 presents the main results of four mathematical reasoning benchmarks comparing different models' performance with various data synthesis methods.
+> Table 1 presents the performance of various models on four mathematical reasoning benchmarks, comparing different data synthesis methods and highlighting the impact of ScaleQuest.

 {{< table-caption >}}